 Fortran provides a set of array bounds intrinsic inquiry procedures which can be used to obtain the bounds of arrays where such information is available.
 Fortran also provides character length intrinsic inquiry intrinsics so the length of character entities can be reliably found.

-6.8.2 Guidance to language users
+6.8.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1 clause 6.8.5
+Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.8.5

 Ensure that consistent bounds information about each array is available throughout a program.